Combined constraints on dark photons from high-energy collisions, cosmology, and astrophysics: Self-Interacting Dark Matter

 Self-interacting dark matter (SIDM) provides a minimal and well-motivated extension of $\Lambda$CDM in which DM particles undergo elastic scattering with one another \cite{Tulin:2013teo}.
 For cross sections per unit mass in the approximate range $\sigma/m_\chi \sim 0.1$- $10~\mathrm{cm^2\,g^{-1}}$, self-interactions enable efficient heat transport and partial thermalization of halo centers, thereby softening cusps into cores while leaving the large-scale successes of $\Lambda$CDM essentially unchanged.

 A central requirement is that the interaction strength depends on the typical velocity scale of the system.
 Dwarf galaxies probe relative velocities of order $\langle v\rangle\sim 50~\mathrm{km\,s^{-1}}$, where sizeable self-interactions can produce kiloparsec-scale cores, whereas Milky-Way- sized halos probe an intermediate regime, $\langle v\rangle\sim 250~\mathrm{km\,s^{-1}}$.
 At larger mass scales, galaxy groups and clusters reach substantially higher velocities, $\langle v\rangle\sim 1150$- $1900~\mathrm{km\,s^{-1}}$, and therefore impose stringent upper limits, since excessive scattering would noticeably alter their shapes and internal dynamics.
-Viable SIDM scenarios must therefore feature a pronounced suppression of $\sigma/m_\chi$ at group and cluster velocities while allowing comparatively large values at dwarf scales \cite{Colquhoun:2020adl}.
+Visable SIDM scenarios must therefore feature a pronounced suppression of $\sigma/m_\chi$ at group and cluster velocities while allowing comparatively large values at dwarf scales \cite{Colquhoun:2020adl}.

-This scale dependence arises naturally if the self-interaction is mediated by a light force carrier: the resulting Yukawa potential yields a velocity-dependent transport cross section $\sigma(v)$ that decreases at high velocities \cite{Feng:2009mn}.
+This scale dependence arises naturally if the self-interaction is mediated by a light force carrier.
+Here, we adopt a Yukawa potential, which provides a minimal description of the scattering process within the Born approximation and has been widely used in both analytical studies and numerical simulations \cite{Ibe:2009mk,Correa:2022dey,Correa:2023rzg}.
+This potential leads to a velocity-dependent transport cross section, $\sigma(v)$, that decreases at high velocities \cite{Feng:2009mn}.
+Other interaction models satisfying similar perturbative conditions are expected to exhibit qualitatively similar behavior.
 In the remainder of this section we adopt this framework for a dark photon mediator and compute the relevant velocity-dependent self-interaction cross sections, enabling a direct comparison with astrophysical constraints from dwarfs, galaxies, groups, and clusters.